Who are they?

 I was first introduced to The People’s Bread Wānaka when I helped out at TedxWanaka some years ago.
 The first meeting saw us chomping on bread that Ruth had brought us.
 Warm, thickly slathered with butter, the sourdough (of which the loaves resembled something you could knock someone out with) we had was divine and I was hooked and wanted to know who these people were and why wouldn’t they make me bread everyday.

 When I think of bread I think of my family.
 Tea, toast and cake is something that makes me feel instantly comforted.
 Safe, warm, looked after.
-And this was the set up I found in Albert Town at Ruth and Jeremy’s home that equates to a house, plot of land and work space for a positively buzzing ‘word of mouth’ business brimming with action, meaning and love.
+The inner working’s of the business I found in Albert Town at Ruth and Jeremy’s home, which equates to a house, plot of land and work space for a positively buzzing ‘word of mouth’ business brimming with action, meaning and love.

-Cheap bread amazingly is very complicated (the refined food process) this bread is not.
+Cheap bread amazingly is very complicated (the refined food process), this bread is not.
 I’m so glad as my brain can’t ‘do’ complicated.
 I like things that are simple.
 Bread, jam, cheese, lemon curd, peanut butter.
 Cake.
-Oh dear there I go.
-Off track again.

-They have education and information about their bread, they know what they’re talking about and the bread brings out the best in us all.
+They provide education and information about their bread, they know what they’re talking about and the bread brings out the best in us all.
 It has superpowers.
 I’m sure of it.

 They should have the slogan ‘saving the world, one loaf at a time’ tattooed on their foreheads.
 They believe in this product so strongly.
 It’s a wonder to see and I for one see this bread in my future.